 Royals hit by double health scare as King and Kate need hospital treatment

-The Princess of Wales has had abdominal surgery while Charles is facing treatment for an enlarged prostate.
+The Princess of Wales is said to be ‘doing well’ after abdominal surgery while Charles is facing treatment for an enlarged prostate.

 The monarchy has been hit by a double health scare with the Princess of Wales in hospital after abdominal surgery and the King facing treatment for an enlarged prostate.